postmanlabs/labs-docs/src/pages/docs/sending-requests/authorization.md

 ### Requesting an OAuth 2.0 token

-The full list of parameters to request a new access token is as follows, depending on your grant type
+The full list of parameters to request a new access token is as follows, depending on your grant type.

 #### Configuration Options tab